Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: METHOD

 \section{METHOD}

-The proposed framework is based on end-to-end RL and utilizes a set of neural network models to generate desired joint angle targets from proprioception and raw depth images.
-As shown in Fig. \ref{fig2}, the framework mainly consists of a locomotion policy and a terrain reconstructor.
-All components are jointly optimized in a one-stage training process and could be subsequently deployed to a real robot via zero-shot transfer.
+The proposed framework is based on end-to-end RL and employs a set of neural network models to generate target joint angle from raw depth images and proprioception, with local heightmap serving as an intermediate representation.
+The framework consists of a locomotion policy and a terrain reconstructor, as shown in Figure 2.
+All model components are jointly optimized in a single-stage training pipeline, requiring no need for additional training phase for the terrain reconstructor, and could subsequently be deployed to a real robot via zero-shot transfer.